p-przybylek/tRis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**tRiS** is a shiny app for visualizing and analyzing spatio-temporal medical or biological data.
-This application enables visualization with the use of maps and analysis, including prediction of next measurements, any (properly formatted) numerical data with spatial and temporal attributes.
-The user can perform all the functions of the application on the example of datasets included in the app.
+**tRiS** is a shiny app for the visualization and analysis of spatio-temporal medical or biological data.
+This application enables visualization by means of maps and prediction of successive measurements of any (properly formatted) numerical data with spatial and temporal attributes.
+The user can perform all the functions of the application on the example of datasets contained in the app.

-The purpose of the application is to make it easier to understand certain dependencies in the data and find the information you want.
-The generalization of the operation to use any data allows the application to be used in various projects or analyzes, making it more useful for a larger group of recipients.
+The purpose of the application is to facilitate the understanding of certain dependencies in the data and to find the necessary information.
+Generalization of the operation on any data allows the application to be used in various projects or analyzes, making it more useful for a larger group of recipients.

 ### Example datasets